Step 1: Identify KPIs and Establish Benchmark

 If you have run campaigns before with the same objective and KPI, you would have the benchmark.
 If you do not have any past reports, run the campaign for 3-4 weeks to establish a benchmark.
-In both cases, give a few weeks a new campaign to run itself and deliver steady performance, before analyzing the current results.
+In both scenarios, allocate a few weeks for a new campaign to run itself and deliver steady performance, before analyzing the current results.

 Before starting any optimization, it’s important to run some basic checks to understand what and why something is happening.
-It’s always worth your time to kick start with basic check before looking at the source of performance/under-performance.
+It’s always worth your time to kick start with basic checks before delving into analyzing performance or under-performance.

 Regardless of the channel and campaign type following two basic checks are recommended:

 - Is there any code issue?
 Are you tracking properly?

 - If you are running DCO, did you set up the feed and rules correctly?
 This determines if you are showing the correct personalized ad to the users.